ddamiani/cosmic-sim/cpp-orig/README.md

 a random number generator provided by it.
 On a Linux machine installing g++ and the boost should be sufficient.

 Note that all of the executables were compiled with g++ on an x86 Linux machine.
+I have tested this code in OSX as well, and it builds fine using either gcc or clang.
 I did import a Linux/Unix specific header ("sys/time.h"), which allowed me to return the time since epoch in microseconds.
 That was used as part of the seed for the random number generators.
 What this means is that the source would need to be modified in order to compiled in Windows.